Secret (Orchestral Manoeuvres in the Dark song): Cover versions

-A cover of the song by Laura Watling appeared on the 2001 compilation Pretending to See the Future: A Tribute to OMD.
+A cover of the song by Laura Watling appeared on the compilation album Pretending to See the Future: A Tribute to OMD (2001).

 References in other media

 The hit Canadian teen drama Degrassi: The Next Generation, which was known for naming episodes in its early seasons after '80s hit songs, named a two-part episode after this song.
-It was also featured in the 2014 film The Skeleton Twins.
+It was also featured in the American comedy drama film The Skeleton Twins (2014).